 Inner Space Cavern

-After leaving Waco, you might want to stop and take a tour of one of the many caverns in the area.
 One that is quick and easy to get to on your way to San Antonio is Inner Space Cavern.

-Here you can take a tour to learn all about this amazing cavern and its beautiful formations.
-Inner Space Cavern offers several tours that range from a beginner’s adventure tour, to a more advanced wild cave tour.
+Here, you can take a tour to learn all about this amazing cavern and its beautiful formations.

-In addition to the cave tours, Inner Space Cavern also has gemstone panning, a zip ride, gift shop, and more.
-This is a great place to explore on your road trip from Dallas to San Antonio!
+In addition to the cave tours, Inner Space Cavern offers gemstone panning, a zip ride, a gift shop, and more.

 Read Next: 12 Cool Things to Do in Alpine, Texas (& the Big Bend Region)